Alternatives to petrol and diesel cars

 Converting your car to liquid petroleum gas

-If you take your car abroad remember that LPG powered vehicles are not allowed through the Channel Tunnel.
+If you take your car abroad remember LPG powered vehicles are not allowed through the Channel Tunnel.
 You’ll have to use a cross-channel ferry instead.

 Liquid petroleum gas (LPG) is currently half the cost of petrol.
 Cars with petrol engines, and even some diesels, can be converted to run on it.

 However, converting a car to LPG can cost up to £2,000 and the unit takes up boot space.
-But LPG fans estimate that you can recoup the cost of conversion in a year if you drive around 12,000 miles per year.
+But LPG fans estimate you can recoup the cost of conversion in a year if you drive around 12,000 miles per year.

 LPG is not as commonly available at service stations as other types of fuel.